avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

-Mutations (changes) in the DNA, are a source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to DNA damage, for example damage due to ultraviolet (UV) radiation.
+Mutations (changes) in the DNA, are a source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to DNA damage, for example damage due to ultraviolet (UV) radiation or mutagenic (mutation-inducing) chemicals such as tobacco products.

-Over evolutionary time, different clones of a bacterial species independently accumulate mutations, so they eventually they become so different at the genetic level that we can consider them different **lineages** (also sometimes known as different 'strains') of the species (Figure 5).
+Over evolutionary time, different clones of a bacterial species independently accumulate mutations, so they eventually they become so different at the genetic level that we can consider them different **lineages** of the species (Figure 5).
 That is, a lineage is group of organisms belonging to the same bacterial species, and that are genetically more closely related to each other than other members of the same species
 (adapted from a definition by the `National Cancer Institute`_).
 There can be many lineages within a particular bacterial species.
 The bacteria belonging to one particular lineage are all relatively clonal (highly similar at the genetic level); they all descended from a relatively recent common ancestor (although 'recent' in evolutionary time may be hundreds or thousands of years ago!); and they usually present similar biological features, such as a specific pattern of virulence (`Bacigalupe 2017`_).
+Note that the word 'strain' is sometimes used interchangeably with 'lineage', but we prefer here to use the term 'lineage' because 'strain' is also commonly used to refer to a single bacterial isolate that has been cultured over time in a laboratory.

 .. _Bacigalupe 2017: https://era.ed.ac.uk/handle/1842/31266